Oyster card refunds

 Check if you're owed a refund after failing to tap out.
 If you use an Oyster card or contactless payment on most TfL services (or National Rail in London), you must touch in and out.
 If not, you'll be charged the maximum fare, usually up to £8.

-In 2015 TfL charged passengers a total of nearly £75 million after they failed to tap their cards (though that's the total and not all of that will be able to be reclaimed), and it's already up to £33+million this year.
+In 2016 TfL charged passengers a total of nearly £73 million after they failed to tap their cards (though that's the total and not all of that will be able to be reclaimed, as those reclaiming still have to pay for the journey they took).
 Yet there's a quick way to get up to a year's charges refunded, and some have got back £70+.

 Just log on to the TfL website to view your journey history – if your card was unregistered when you failed to tap out you can register afterwards and claim back for up to eight weeks.
 Look for routes with a yellow warning triangle – they're usually incomplete.
 Then submit your claim by filling in the form below the information.
 We've a full how-to in the TfL Overcharge Refunds guide.

 What if my Oyster card is lost or stolen?
 If you lose your Oyster card or it's stolen, notify TfL and it will transfer your credit onto a new Oyster card and prevent anyone from using the old card – as long as the card is registered (you can create a TfL account when you get your new card if you don't already have one).
 For more information on what to do in this scenario, see TfL's Oyster Refunds and Replacements guide.